DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "...I understand.
 It is as you said, we did have a guide."

 Jeanne made a bitter smile.
-Compared to Urza, the foreign gods territories covered almost all of Io.
+Compared to Urza, the sidhes territories covered almost all of Io.
 It would be essential for them to have a guide if they'd be traversing through this thick forest.

 "I'd like to ask for your help."